hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - available straight away
     - testing can be righteously carried out by developers, so, less bugs
     - many sources of support
+        - web forums
+        - comminity support
+        - wiki's
         - includes helplines with operators who have already dealth with many problems, so, experienced
+    - will have been used many times before companies buy it, so any bugs will have been identified/reported and fixed

 - disadvnatages
     - difficult to adapt to particular use required by the school